lanl-ansi/MINLPLib.jl/README.md

 MINLPLib.jl is an extensive collection of Mixed-Integer and Continuous Nonlinear Programming Instances in the native [`JuMP.jl`](https://github.com/JuliaOpt/JuMP.jl) format.
 Numerous instances in this library are based on the standard [MINLPLib.org](http://www.minlplib.org) instances in addition to hundreds of global optimization instances which appear in the litearature.
 This library can be useful for:

-* Benchmarking your MINLP-based solvers by performing numerical experiments
+* Benchmarking your MINLP-based solvers by performing rigorous numerical experiments

 * Viewing meta information of each instance to assist your analyses and experiments